fahrihasby/ecofor/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ecofor is to …
+The goal of ‘ecofor’ package is to offer tools that simplify routine analysis in forest ecology.

 ## Installation